How do I book you to shoot my wedding?

 We’ve heard of horror stories of fly by night wedding photographers running off with bride’s deposits.
 How can we be sure you’re trustworthy?

-I’ve been a professional photographer here in New Orleans for the past thirty years.
+I’ve been a professional photographer here in New Orleans since 1982.
 I can provide you with a long list of professional references if you like.
 I own my studio and home.
-I’ve been married to the same (wonderful) woman for fifteen years.
-I’m the father of an (awesome) twelve year old.
+I’ve been married to the same (wonderful) woman for twenty-four years.
+I’m the father of an (awesome) seventeen-year-old.
 I guarantee the quality of my work.
 I welcome studio visits for any potential customers who would like to stop by, look at albums, check out my studio and just generally get a gut-level feel for what kind of person I am.
 I won’t try and strong-arm or hard-sell you when you come by.
 If it doesn’t feel right I’ll even recommend other photographers who’s work I admire.

 How many weddings per year do you shoot?